doriantaylor/rb-intertwingler/README.md

 ![how instances can "see" each other](example/internal-access.svg)

 This diagram attempts to show how the parts of the Intertwingler engine's anatomy interact with each other.
-Functionality can therefore be accessed from any point, _by_ any point that can trace a path to it.
+Functionality encapsulated within a particular node can therefore be accessed by any node that can trace a path to it.
 Solid lines therefore represent that one instance (the base) has the other instance (the arrowhead) as a member.
 Bidirectional arrows signify a backreference.
 Dotted arrows are ephemeral links, e.g. URIs.
 3D boxes represent (potentially) multiple instances.
-Green boxes are handlers or subclasses thereof.
+Green boxes are handlers or subclasses thereof, blue is the parameter subsystem, and red is the transformation infrastructure.

 > The _Transform_ entity in the diagram is simply metadata _about_ a
 > transform (such as its parametrization), and ultimately points to a